edgarpf/cka/README.md

 #count how many pods exist.
 kubectl get po --no-headers | wc -l

-#to see which is the path of the directory holding the statuc pod of definition file.
+#to see which is the path of the directory holding the status pod of definition file.
 cd /var/lib

 kubecl drain node01